Brand Health Metrics: Stay Ahead With These Expert Insights

 Using NPS Score to measure brand health

-Net Promoter Score (NPS) is a useful metric for measuring customer loyalty and satisfaction.
+Net Promoter Score (NPS) measures customer loyalty and satisfaction.
 By surveying customers’ likelihood of recommending your brand to others, you can categorize them as promoters, passives, or detractors.
 Calculating your NPS enables you to gauge overall sentiment towards your brand and create strategies to enhance customer experience, increasing promoters and decreasing detractors.

 Calculating NPS is easy.
 You send a survey asking customers to rate the likelihood of recommending your brand to someone else on a scale of 0 to 10.
 Divide the responses into three categories: Detractors (0-6), Passives (7-8), and Promoters (9-10).
 Subtract the percentage of Detractors from the percentage of Promoters to get the NPS.
 A higher score denotes greater customer satisfaction and loyalty.